Twist333d/chainlit-claude/readme.md

 Type your messages in the chat input.
 The application will send your message to Claude and display its response.
 After each response, you'll see performance metrics, including prompt caching statistics.
+If user request requires additional information -> it intelligently formulates a query and searches on the web.

 ## 🚧 Open Issues
 - None so far -> please report one, if you spot it

 ## 🙏 Acknowledgments
 Anthropic for developing the Claude language model.
+Firecrawl for creating a superb LLM search.
 Chainlit for providing the conversational AI framework.